subhanjandas/subhanjandas/README.md

 <h1 align="center">Hi 👋, I'm Subhanjan Das</h1>

 <p align="justify">As a data visualization and dashboarding aficionado, I am passionate about turning raw data into intuitive, interactive dashboards that empower organizations to make data-driven decisions.
-Utilizing my expertise in tools such as Tableau, Google Analytics, and Excel, I have a proven history of crafting visually compelling and informative dashboards that effectively communicate key insights.
+Utilizing my expertise in tools such as **Tableau, Python, Google Analytics, and Excel**, I have a proven history of crafting visually compelling and informative dashboards that effectively communicate key insights.
 My skill-set includes data analysis, data modeling, and the creation of interactive charts and graphs.
-In addition to my technical expertise, I pride myself on being a creative problem solver with an innate ability to distill complex data into easily digestible visuals that resonate with both technical and non-technical stakeholders.
+In addition to my technical expertise, I pride myself on being a **creative problem** solver with an innate ability to distill complex data into easily digestible visuals that resonate with both technical and non-technical stakeholders.
 I am a lifelong learner, constantly seeking new opportunities to enhance my skills and to make a meaningful impact by helping organizations unlock the full potential of their data through effective visualization and dashboarding</p>

 📫 Reach me at **subhanjan33@gmail.com** or **subhanjandas33@gmail.com**